-Autonomy is a subscription service for the Tesla Model 3, with a 30-day rolling contract following the initial 3-month terms.
+Autonomy is a subscription service for the Tesla Models 3, with a 30-day rolling contract following the initial 3-month terms.
 The service is available across California, with pick-up or delivery and the option to increase or decrease the initial down payment to change the monthly contract amount.
 Autonomy operate exclusively on their app, which works on iOS, and customers will need to add their subscription vehicle to their insurance policy in line with Autonomy’s minimum requirements.
-Currently, all the Teslas provided by Autonomy are either new or have done under 500 miles, and the company does have plans to expand beyond California in future.
+Currently, all the Teslas provided by Autonomy are either new or have done under 500 miles.

 How it works